What you pay for drugs

 The deductible applies regardless of where you purchase your prescription.
 Once you meet the prescription drug deductible, the plan pays benefits for the rest of the calendar year.

-TIP: This puts a limit on how much each enrolled person pays for covered prescription drugs and products during a plan calendar year.
+This limit controls how much each enrolled person pays for covered prescription drugs and products during a plan calendar year.
 It does not limit how much the plan pays.

 The prescription drug out-of-pocket limit is $2,000 per person.
 There is no family maximum.
 Each member must meet their own prescription drug out-of-pocket limit separately.

 After you reach this limit, the plan pays 100 percent of the allowed amount for covered drugs and products.
-If you receive prescription drugs from a non-network pharmacy that charges more than the allowed amount, you must still pay the difference (see #2 in the table below).
+If you receive drugs from a non-network pharmacy that charges more than the allowed amount, you must still pay the difference (balance billing).

 Washington State Rx Services